matsimitsu/matsimitsu.com-legacy/source/trips/central-asia-2019/day-eight.html.md

 image: https://d3khpbv2gxh34v.cloudfront.net/r/central-asia-2019/day-eight/DSC09956.jpg
 locations:
   -
+    title: 'Chor Bakr, Bukhara, Uzbekistan'
+    address: 'Chor Bakr, 4N162, Bukhara, Bukhara Region, Uzbekistan, 200100'
     country: UZ
-    lat: 39.7676
+    lat: 39.7745227
-    lng: 64.42309999999998
+    lng: 64.3333084
-    title: Bukhara, Uzbekistan
-    address: Bukhara, Uzbekistan
-  -
+  - title: 'Sitori-i-Mokhi Khosa Palace'
+    address: 'Bukhara, Uzbekistan'
     country: UZ
+    lat: 39.77472
+    lng: 64.42861
+  - title: 'Sitori-i-Mokhi Khosa Palace'
+    address: 'Bahovuddin Naqshbandiy ziyoratgohi, Каракушхона, Kogon Tumani, Uzbekistan'
+    country: UZ
+    lat: 39.8023752
+    lng: 64.5366073
+  - title: 'Bukhara 1, Kogon, Uzbekistan'
+    address: 'Бухара-1, Buxoro shoh ko''chasi, Kogon, Bukhara Region, Uzbekistan, 200700'
+    country: UZ
-    lat: 39.6548
+    lat: 39.7224691
-    lng: 66.97579999999994
+    lng: 64.5484496
-    title: Samarkand, Uzbekistan
-    address: Samarkand, Uzbekistan

 ---

 Our train leaves at 15:50 in the afternoon, which means we have half a day to spend in Bukhara.
 We chose to visit a few sites outside the city with a hired driver to fill the time.
 He'd drop us off at the station at the end of the "tour".

+[location: Chor Bakr, Bukhara, Uzbekistan]

+First up was Chor Bakr Necropolis, the burial place of "Abu-Bakr-Said", one of the descendants of Muhammad.

 ![DSC09890.jpg](https://d3khpbv2gxh34v.cloudfront.net/r/central-asia-2019/day-eight/DSC09890.jpg "1.5")

-First up was <location>, a mausoleum.
+![DSC09867.jpg](https://d3khpbv2gxh34v.cloudfront.net/r/central-asia-2019/day-eight/DSC09867.jpg "0.667")
+![DSC09868.jpg](https://d3khpbv2gxh34v.cloudfront.net/r/central-asia-2019/day-eight/DSC09868.jpg "1.5")

 When we were wandering around a man approached us and asked if we would like to climb the mosque to get a better view, for just 10.000 SOM per person.
 We thought sure, why not and were guided to a staircase and told to have fun.
 We could walk around everywhere, even up to the edge on the roof.

-[location: ]

-![DSC09867.jpg](https://d3khpbv2gxh34v.cloudfront.net/r/central-asia-2019/day-eight/DSC09867.jpg "0.667")

-![DSC09868.jpg](https://d3khpbv2gxh34v.cloudfront.net/r/central-asia-2019/day-eight/DSC09868.jpg "1.5")

 ![DSC09866.jpg](https://d3khpbv2gxh34v.cloudfront.net/r/central-asia-2019/day-eight/DSC09866.jpg "1.5")